6.55. kink/io/INPUT

 Companion mod for input vals.

-An input is an input port for bytes and bins from an underlying source of bytes such as files.
+`input` is an input port of bytes from the underlying source such as files.

-An input provides sequential forward access to the underlying source of bytes.
+An `input` provides sequential forward access to the underlying source.
 It does not provide random access operations such as seek.

 `read` reads bytes from the stream. `read` blocks until one or more bytes are read, the end-of-file is detected, or an IO error occurs.